 TYAC Supervisor

 My name is Tyrone Peterson, and I am a citizen of the Diné (Navajo) Nation and the Yoeme (Pascua Yaqui) Nation of Arizona.
 I earned a Master of Public Health (MPH) from Johns Hopkins University and have collaborated with the Johns Hopkins Center for Suicide Prevention.
-I also serve on the National Action Alliance for Suicide Prevention American Indian and Alaska Native (AIAN) T ask force, contributing to national efforts focused on mental health and suicide prevention in AIAN communities.
+I also serve on the National Action Alliance for Suicide Prevention American Indian and Alaska Native (AIAN) Working Group, contributing to national efforts focused on mental health and suicide prevention in AIAN communities.
 I serve as the TYAC Supervisor, where I have the privilege of working alongside a passionate group of young Native leaders dedicated to building a healthier future for all.

 Your donation directly supports our programs and services, providing high-quality resources and support to our community.